TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating-from-v2/configure-ttnctl.md

 description: Install and configure CLI tools
 ---

 You will need to use the latest version of `ttnctl`, the CLI for {{% ttnv2 %}}.
-Follow the [instructions from The Things Network documentation][1].
-An overview is given below:
+An overview is given below, but full instructions can be in [The Things Network official documentation page][1]:

 Download `ttnctl` [for your operating system][2].